Moment bounds on the corrector of stochastic homogenization of non-symmetric elliptic finite difference equations: Introduction

 and define the set of admissible coefficient fields

 In this paper we derive optimal bounds for finite moments of the modified corrector and its gradient, under the assumption that the coefficients are distributed according to a \textit{stationary and ergodic} law on $\Omega$, where ergodicity holds in the \textit{quantitative} form of a \textit{Logarithmic Sobolev Inequality} (LSI), see Definition~\ref{def:LSI} below.
+The bounds in the symmetric case and in the non-symmetric discrete case are new.
+Below we shall discuss in more detail the novelties of this paper and their relationship with existing results.
 Our main results are presented in Theorems~\ref{T1} and \ref{T2} below.
-For easy reference, let us state them already here, somewhat informally. \stef{Throughout the paper,} we write $\expec{\cdot}$ for the expected value \stef{associated to the law on $\Omega$}.
+For easy reference, let us state them already here, somewhat informally.
+Throughout the paper, we write $\expec{\cdot}$ for the expected value associated to the law on $\Omega$.

 {\bf The first result} concerns a bound on all moments of the gradient of the corrector.
 Under the assumptions of stationarity and LSI, we have for all $1\leq p<\infty$ and $T\geq 2$ that

 where the constant $C$ is independent of $T$.
 (Note that here and throughout the paper the constant ``2'' in ``$T\geq 2$'' has no special meaning.
 In fact, since we are interested in the behavior $T\uparrow\infty$, we could replace ``$2$'' with any number greater than $1$).